kevinfeng77/moment_project/README.md

+The final model is in `pricing-challenge_final.ipynb` and my scratch work is in the other two notebooks.

 Description:
 - The model takes a weighted average of the bond's previous trades to output a prediction for the current trade
 - First, the model goes through the previous trade and reclassifies multi-leg trades as a single trade, assinging the OAS of this multi-leg trade to the average dealer_dealer price if it exists and the average of all trades otherwise.